 DANCE FOR KIDS STAFF BIOS

-KAREN CHASE, OWNER
+KAREN CHASE, partner and consultant

 Emma began dancing at the young age of 3, where she quickly began developing her lifelong passion for performing arts.
 At age 6, she entered the competition world.
 From there, she went on and won titles such as Miss teen dance USA, Miss petite dance, and Miss junior dance.
 She kept herself versatile by training in all styles possible, attending ballet intensives, and training with world renowned artists.
 Emma attended Interlochen arts academy as a modern major, where she realized her love for teaching and choreography.
 After graduation, she headed west and began her teaching career in Palo Alto, CA. While in Northern California she directed the competition team at Dance connection Palo Alto and was the head coach for Gunn high school dance team.
 Her students have won numerous national titles and continue to thrive in the dance world.
 In her spare time, Emma teaches barre fitness classes and trains in both singing and acting.
 She is excited to share her passion for dance with all of her students, and always brings a smile!